Ezenwankwo/townsmeet/content/blogs/what-is-digital-transformation.md

 ---
-title: 'A Year in Review: How Seasonal Changes Affect Our Farming Techniques'
+title: "A Year in Review: How Seasonal Changes Affect Our Farming Techniques"
 description: An overview of the adaptations and changes made on the farm throughout the year to align with seasonal variations.
 image:
   src: https://images.unsplash.com/photo-1574514366389-3c4fef242ca9?q=80&w=993&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D
   alt: Image of a road in a forest with green and orange trees on either side.
 categories:
   - seasonal-guides
   - behind-the-scenes
 authors:
   - name: Estéban Soubiran
     avatar: https://esteban-soubiran.site/esteban.webp